jessvan/Morgen/md/HP-HowTo.md

 ### Additional Reading

-For a really clear distinction between ePubs, PDFs and Apps see this excellent article from Indesignsecrets
+For a really clear distinction between epubs, PDFs and Apps see this excellent article from Indesignsecrets

 epubsecrets provides more in-depth information on exporting fixed layout epubs from InDesign <a href="http://epubsecrets.com/adobes-new-fxl-export.php">here</a>.